morkeleb/clay/README.md

 The goal is to have a consistent implementation of all model related operations in a system.
 Similar to how Ruby On Rails scaffolds work but backed using files, so you can with confident change the model and have all files updated.

+**Built with TypeScript** - Clay is written in TypeScript, providing type safety and excellent IDE support for both the core tool and custom generator development.

 ## Talks

 - [A short concept overview in Swedish @ Agila sverige 2019](https://agilasverige.solidtango.com/video/varfor-skriver-vi-repetativ-kod-for-hand)